 香蕉成人视频appAmid the backdrop of the United States entry into World War I, success finally came.
 In 1917, New York and Arkansas permitted women to vote, and momentum shifted toward suffrage.
 NAWSA supported the war effort throughout the ratification process, and the prominent positions women held no doubt resulted in increased support.

-On August 26, 1920, the Nineteenth Amendment became the supreme law of the land, and the long struggle for voting rights was over.
+On August 18, 1920, the state legislature of Tennessee ratified the Nineteenth Amendment, giving it the necessary approval in 3/4 of the states, making it the supreme law of the land.香蕉成人视频app The long struggle for voting rights was over.